 Why need and how to convert between MBR and GPT?

 Above tells you about MBR vs GPT.
 Now that GPT has so many advantages, why not convert MBR to GPT?
-Next I’d like to tell you a good way to convert MBR to GPT.
-That is with AOMEI Partition Assistant.
+Next I’d like to tell you a good way to convert MBR to GPT withotu data loss.
+That is with AOMEI Partition Assistant Professional.

 Download AOMEI Partition Assistant Professional Edition from its office website.
 Install and run.
 We can see the MBR disk from the home screen.
-Converting MBR disk to GPT disk won’t cause data loss, details are here.
+Converting MBR disk to GPT disk won’t cause data loss, detailed steps are as follows:

 However, there are some situations need convert GPT to MBR.
 One is like the problem - “the Selected Disk is of the GPT Partition Style” when people install Windows system.
 People can also convert GPT to MBR disk by the aid of AOMEI Partition Assistant Professional Edition.

 To avoid repetition, it’s not described in this article.
-Please visit:/help/convert-gpt-mbr-disk.html
+Please visit: How to convert GPT to MBR?

 Before know the result of MBR vs GPT, you may be fine with either MBR or GPT.
 Oh, another typical situation I’ve forgotten is that when you need to have a partition bigger than 2TB, you need to use GPT, or convert MBR to GPT.

 In any event, with the help of AOMEI Partition Assistant, anything will be easier.
 It can be a great partition converter, not only between MBR and GPT, but also FAT and NTFS, primary partition and logic partition.
 It can even rebuild MBR.